lpiep/wfbz_disasters_lite/README.md

-# Wildfire Disaster Data Harmonization
+# Wildfire Wildfire Burn Zone Disaster (WFBZ) Data Harmonization
 ## "Lite" Version

 This program will harmonize wildfire and disaster data from several sources to produce a single geospatial data set.